Tamerlantame/CDPA/README.md

-# SACODComputer Data Processing Algorithms
+#Computer Data Processing Algorithms
 This repository is for the homework assignments for the Computer Data Processing Algorithms course at St. Petersburg University, spring 2021.

-Homework I
+#Homework I
 Build Status

 Requirements